 Cut 3″ cord as a purse loop and place between the purse fabrics, on the zipper head side.

-Sew both side and leave a 2 1/2″ opening on the lining for turning the purse right side out.
+Sew both sides and leave a 2 1/2″ opening on the lining for turning the purse right side out.

-Tip: if you want to do make the one on the right hand side of the main photo, sew base and zipper head side.
-Instead of 2 parallel sewing, it becomes a ” ] “, aka base-side-base.
+Tip: if you want to do make the one on the right-hand side of the main photo, sew base and zipper head side.
+Instead of 2 parallel sewings, it becomes a ” ] “, aka base-side-base.

-Use knitting needle or something pointy but blunt to shape the corners.
+Use a knitting needle or something pointy but blunt to shape the corners.